nmousa/gyrocopter/reveal-md/devCon17-angular-adventures.md

 # Angular
 * Tree of interconnected web components

+# Components
+* A class with controls a specific view
+* Visual logic of the application

 # Web Components
 * higher level of visual expressivity and reusability
 * more modular